tristanlee85/supportportal/README.md

 **Fixes**:

- - Ticket view scroll position jumps when selecting text/clicking row body
+ - Ticket view scroll position jumps when selecting text/clicking row body (partially fixed; you can select text and copy it, but as soon as the mouse is released, it still scrolls)
  - Creating hyperlink from selected text does not always prompt to enter a URL
  - List items containing BB code prematurely close the list and push the content to the next line
  - Ticket *Expand All* icon collapses any replies that are already expanded